 We have put in extensive procedures to make sure that our homing process is in line with current government guidance, without putting adoptees or our employees at risk.
 While we can’t guarantee that you’ll be able to adopt a cat straight away, you’ll begin the adoption process with us.

 Here is our guide to adopting a cat using hands-free homing:

 · Check you are within a reasonable distance of your chosen centre.
 You can find your nearest centre by typing in your postcode at www.cats.org.uk/find-us.

 · Enquire.
 If you’ve found a cat on our website that you’re interested in homing, send an enquiry through using our form.

 · Reserve your cat.
 If you’re found to be a match for your chosen cat, you’ll be contacted by our team via phone or email.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property).

 · Adopt.
 Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll make a further telephone appointment with our team.
 In this call, you’ll have a chance to discuss everything you need to know about your cat.
 You’ll then pay an adoption fee of [insert adoption fee], usually by card payment over the phone.

 · Bringing your cat home.
-Once this is finalised, we’ll arrange for a driver to bring your cat safely to your home.
+Once this is finalised, we’ll arrange an appointment slot for you to safely collect your cat from the adoption centre.

 · Be supported.
 You’ll receive a follow-up call or email around three, seven and 14 days after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice